Poison hemlock identification and control

 Poison hemlock is a potentially dangerous weed found in Michigan, and identifying it is the first step in controlling it.

 Poison hemlock (Conium maculatum) was originally brought to the United States in the 1800s as an ornamental garden plant (another good idea gone awry) and is now found throughout North America.
 In Michigan, it has been reported in several counties throughout the Lower Peninsula and in a few in the Upper Peninsula, according to Michigan Flora Online.
-Recently, we have identified it in several locations, including, Kalamazoo, St. Joseph, Van Buren and Ottawa counties.
+Recently, we have identified it in several locations, including Allegan, Oakland and Van Buren counties.

 Poison hemlock is a biennial that forms a rosette its first year, often going unnoticed, and then produces white umbel flowers (umbrella-like) on tall stems in the spring-summer of its second year.
 These types of flowers are common in the carrot family and are similar to wild carrot (also known as Queen Anne’s lace, Daucus carota), which is often mistaken for this plant at younger stages.
 The second-year stems of poison hemlock are hairless and have purple spots, which help distinguish it from wild carrot.

 Poison hemlock reproduces exclusively by seed.
 According to Mitich LW, 1998, it can produce up to 38,000 seeds per plant that generally fall near the mother plant but can be dispersed by water, birds and other wildlife.
 Seeds can germinate immediately or lay dormant for up to six years.
 The plant will die soon after it sheds seed, but the stems will remain standing and slowly release seed into winter.
 More detailed information about poison hemlock can be found at USDA's Poison Hemlock website and University of California's Poison Hemlock website.